WebCourseworks/moodle-multirole-filter/README.md

 Requirements
 ============

-The multirole filter requires PHP 5 or later and any release of Moodle 1.9.
+The multirole filter requires PHP 5 or later and any release of Moodle 2.4 or later.

 Installation
 ============